1995parham-learning/1995parham-learning.github.io/src/content/docs/netherlands/amsterdam.md

 The residential neighborhoods of Amsterdam Nieuw-West, with almost 156,000 inhabitants (2018), were built after the Second World War.
 It consists of the city districts:
 De Aker, Geuzenveld, Nieuw Sloten, Osdorp, Slotermeer, and Slotervaart.

+## Amsterdam Zuidoost

+> cultural melting pot with large-scale entertainment

+Amsterdam Zuidoost (Amsterdam South East) - also referred to as Bijlmermeer or De Bijlmer - is one of the 8 boroughs (stadsdelen) of Amsterdam.
+It is an exclave, separated from the rest of the city with no shared borders with Amsterdam, but with good metro lines (50, 53, 54), connecting Zuidoost to the city center and Central Station.